Why Creating Moments of Joy Is Better Than Being Happy

 2. Play a song that resonates with how you feel.
 Turn off all of your devices, close your eyes, and really listen.

 3. Watch a show that makes you laugh.
-My go-to’s have been Key and Peele, Broad City, SNL reruns, etc. Laughing is one of the best ways to experience a moment of joy.
+My go-to’s are Key and Peele, Broad City, Curb Your Enthusiasm, and Nathan For You.
+Laughing is one of the best ways to experience a moment of joy.

 4. Daydream.
 It can be about anything, even if it’s what you’re making for dinner.